Legal

 AI-assisted and agentic legal research, citation grounding, case law analysis, and memo drafting

-Use AI to plan and run multi-step legal research across authoritative sources; identify, extract, compare, and summarize relevant authorities; surface supporting sources, adverse authority, and citation gaps; pull cited cases from briefs for triage; structure preliminary legal analysis; and generate first-draft research memos or cited briefing notes for lawyer verification before any advice, citation, or work product is finalized.
+Use AI to plan and run multi-step legal research from a plain-language matter description across authoritative sources and structured primary law; retrieve source-linked answers; identify, extract, compare, and summarize relevant authorities; surface supporting sources, adverse authority, and citation gaps; carry a research thread from question to memo in one workflow; and generate first-draft legal analysis or cited research memos for lawyer verification before any advice, citation, or work product is finalized.

 Why the human is still essential here